ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 Let's rewrite our `LocalStrategy` to use hashed passwords:

 1. Read `passwords.hashed.json` instead of `passwords.plain.json`.
-Notice that you can't just compare the password sent to you from the browser (`req.bopassword`) with a password in your local file.
+Notice that you can't just compare the password sent to you from the browser (`req.body.password`) with a password in your local file.
 Instead, you will need to hash the password you receive to compare it with the hashed passwords in the database.
 1. Before you look up a username and password in the JSON file, hash your password with the included `hashPassword()` function.